Please contact us with a question, concern, idea, event request, or prayer request. Provide the information below.

 - Support the MD Harris Institute team in prayer.

-- Contact us to let us know what you are doing and to ask for prayer.
+- Contact us to let us know what you are doing and to ask for prayer, blessings, or encouragement.

 - Take care of the needy in your community, both physically and spiritually